milonmaze/privacy-terms-observatory/www.shopify.com/legal/privacy.md

 Canada

-If you are located in the EEA, the UK, the Middle East, South America, or Africa, your personal information is received by:
+If you are located in the EEA, the UK, the Middle East, South America, or Africa, your Personal Data is received by:

 Shopify International Ltd.
 Attn: Data Protection Officer